utshomax/postman-docs/src/pages/docs/collaborating-in-postman/adding-private-network.md

 You can add elements from inside your team's Private API Network.
 Workspace Editors, Collection Editors, and API Editors can [request to add elements](#requesting-to-add-elements-in-your-private-api-network) from your Private API Network.

+After you add a collection, you can select the collection in the left sidebar to view its documentation.
+In the documentation, select **Try Request** next to a request to open it in a new tab.
+If a request has a saved example, you can also select **Try Example** to open the example in a new tab.

 To add elements to the root Home folder, do the following:

 1. Open your [Private API Network](https://go.postman.co/network/private).